farrokhi/dnsdiag/README.md

 From time to time, binary packages will be released for Windows, Mac OS X and Linux.
 You can grab the latest release from [releases page](https://github.com/farrokhi/dnsdiag/releases).

+### Supported Platforms

+Pre-built binaries are available for:

+- Linux (x86_64, ARM64)
+- macOS (Intel, Apple Silicon)
+- Windows (x86_64)

+Windows ARM64 is not currently supported due to build dependencies requiring native compilation toolchains that are not readily available.
+If you're using Windows on ARM, you can run dnsdiag using Windows Subsystem for Linux (WSL2) or install directly from source.

 ## Docker

 If you prefer not to install `dnsdiag` on your local machine, you can use the